lucaslorentz/caddy-docker-proxy/README.md

 ```
 Usage of docker-proxy:
   -caddyfile-path string
         Path to a base Caddyfile that will be extended with docker sites
   -controller-network string
-    	Defines from which network a caddy server instance will accept configuration
+        Network allowed to configure caddy server in CIDR notation.
+Ex: 10.200.200.0/24
+  -ingress-networks string
+        Comma separated name of ingress networks connecting caddy servers to containers.
+        When not defined, networks attached to controller container are considered ingress networks
   -label-prefix string
         Prefix for Docker labels (default "caddy")
   -mode
         Which mode this instance should run: standalone | controller | server
   -polling-interval duration
         Interval caddy should manually check docker for a new caddyfile (default 30s)
   -process-caddyfile
         Process Caddyfile before loading it, removing invalid servers (default true)
   -proxy-service-tasks
         Proxy to service tasks instead of service load balancer (default true)
-  -validate-network
-    	Validates if caddy container and target are in same network (default true)
 ```

 Those flags can also be set via environment variables: